jackzhu2050/jackzhu2050.github.io/_posts/2022-11-27-invisible-child.md

 to know the bigger picture in the history's perspective.
 Therefore, the outcome is stunning and remarkable.
 After reading it, many will disagree, but they also know the life of that family and the history of the tragedy, that's very important because now we know each other and won't shout at each other without any ground.
-That's a very important step to reach a better state for those similar families, for a better society, and more importantly for those invisible children, who shapes our future.
+That's a very important step to reach a better state for those similar families, for a better society, and more importantly for those invisible children, who shapes the future.